johnwesterman/illumio_core/README.md

 #- accepted
 ```

-## UPGRADE PROCESS
+## Upgrade the PCE

-The abbreviated (snc) upgrade process is as follows:
+This section will describe the abbreviated (SNC) upgrade process.

 Note: new in 19.3+ the PCE base and UI software are separate packages.
 Keep in mind that when updating both the PCE and UI in order to make sure you have all the dependencies put both on the RPM update as I've indicated below so you get it all without error messages.
 This is not clear in the current documenation so I've made a note of it here.
 It's optional for an RPM update so I've made it look that way.